 Honeycomb is Android 3.0.
-Or is it Android 2.4?Alex Wagner - Deputy Managing Editor, News Desk
+Or is it Android 2.4?Alex Wagner - Editorial Director of News and Content

 For months now, it's been assumed that Honeycomb would be version 3.0 of Android, but now the evidence that the next iteration of Google's operating system will actually be version 2.4 is mounting.
 The rumor first popped up a couple of weeks ago when we heard that Honeycomb may arrive as Android 2.4, and that it could come as soon as February.
 More recently, there have been several reports of websites seeing Android 2.4 appearing in their server logs, while Android 3.0 had little to no presence on those logs.